vocaliodmiku/cs231n-2017spring/README.md

 * Assignment 2 (completed but PyTorch)
 * Assignment 3 (completed but PyTorch)

-The installation of PyTorch bother my schedule.I will come back to continue the rest of the task with PyTorch.
+The installation of PyTorch bothers my schedule.I will come back to continue the rest of the task with PyTorch.